lifewinning/networks.land/activities/what-is-the-internet-made-of/2-build-the-internet.md

 	![blocks](/assets/objects-7.JPG){:.img-responsive}

 	- ##### Set of **modular blocks** that can be used as "nodes" of the network
-		- Our blocks were custom and made of wood, but you could also make blocks using something like [floral foam](http://www.save-on-crafts.com/floralfoams.html) or small sections of pegboard or even maybe geoboads.
+		- Our blocks were custom and made of wood, but you could also make blocks using something like [floral foam](http://www.save-on-crafts.com/floralfoams.html) or small sections of pegboard or even maybe geoboards.
 		- The most important characteristics of your blocks are that it's possible to attach things to them.